 20. Ash Blonde Ombré

-Dark ash brown gradiates into a coppery tan in this summery ombré.
+Dark ash brown shifts into a coppery tan in this summery ombré.
+By maintaining your dark color around your face, you will automatically guarantee a flattering overall color story.

 21. Bright Bronze